-The historic Lycee al-Horeya school building has been completely burned in the course of ongoing clashes between Mohamed Mahmoud clashes between protesters and security forces, the Education Ministry said on Thursday.
+The historic Lycee al-Horeya school building has been completely burned in the course of ongoing clashes between Mohamed Mahmoud clashes between protesters and security forces, the Education Ministry

 The ministry’s statement described the incident as "unjustified violence and an assault on public and private property."